 The work to develop monitoring guidelines was started by the UK-Ireland Native Oyster Network in 2018 https://nativeoysternetwork.org/network.
 In December 2019 The UK-Ireland Network hosted a workshop in Portsmouth University, in collaboration with NORA, to agree on and develop the guidelines further.
 The workshop was funded by the University of Portsmouth, EU Life Project, John Ellerman.

-The guidelines are still in development and will be launched in the Autumn 2020.
-If you would like to get involved, either in contributing to the guidelines or in reviewing them, please get in touch with the Secretariat (firstname.lastname@example.org) or the UK-Ireland Native Oyster Network coordinator.
+The guidelines are still in development and will be launched in Spring 2021.
+If you would like to review the the draft guidelines, please get in touch with the Secretariat (firstname.lastname@example.org) or the UK-Ireland Native Oyster Network coordinator.